 Dealing with Pests and Diseases

-If you notice brown spots on the leaves or other signs of infestation, treat the plant with neem oil or insecticidal soap.
+Aloe plants usually resist pests and diseases, but mealybugs and other pests sometimes attack them.
+When you see brown spots or other signs of infestation, treat the plant with neem oil or insecticidal soap.

 Aloe Plant Placement and Potting Tips